New Patients (479) 323-3011

 Why do wisdom teeth have to be removed?

 Wisdom teeth do not need to be removed if they are completely erupted, healthy, in the correct position, and can be properly cleaned.
-Since they are way back in the mouth, they are extremely difficult to keep clean and most people will eventually get a cavity back there.
-If they never erupt, only partially erupt, or cause crowding then they must be removed before causing further issues.
+Since they are way back in the mouth, they are extremely difficult to keep clean, and most people will eventually get a cavity back there.
+If they never erupt, only partially erupt, or cause crowding, they must be removed before causing further issues.

 What is the best way to replace my damaged tooth?

-The number one recommended way to replace a missing or extracted tooth is with a dental implant supported crown.
-Dr. Adams can perform every step of the dental implant process from the comforts of her dentist office.
+The most recommended way to replace a missing or extracted tooth is with a dental implant-supported crown.
+Dr. Adams can perform every step of the dental implant process from the comfort of her dentist office.

-Dr. Adams will only resort to extraction if all other treatments are exhausted including dental fillings, inlays, onlays, and root canals.
-If the tooth has succumbed to too much damaged, then it must be extracted.
+Dr. Adams will only resort to extraction if all other treatments are exhausted, including dental fillings, inlays, onlays, and root canals.
+If the tooth has succumbed to too much damage, it must be extracted.

 What is a dry socket?